-There are multiple factors that are considered when determining the amount the responsible parent must pay for child support including the defendants income and basic living needs.
+Child support being paid has multiple factors that are considered when determining the amount, the responsible parent must pay including the defendant's income and basic living needs.
 Child support is countable income as it provides income for the household to put towards food, utilities, and other household needs.
 Applicants receiving child support receive a deduction for LIHEAP.

-Allowing a deduction for secondary insurance premiums for Medicare recipients requires additional research and system changes, but DHS will consider this change for a future season.
+Allowing secondary insurance premiums to be an allowable deduction for seniors/Medicare recipients, or all households, requires additional research and system changes, but DHS will consider this change for a future season.